Joana Sainz García: Biography

 Garcia was raised in Santander, a port city on Spain's north coast in the Cantabria region.
 She later moved to Suances, also in Cantabria.
 "The first time I saw her, when she came, I realized her virtues.
 She was a girl with a lot of energy, with a lot of desire.
 From the beginning, I saw her a dancer,” Garcia's teacher, Marta Rojo, told El Español.
 Rojo remembered that Garcia started formal dance training in 2010.

 Sainz was the principal dancer and chief choreographer of Spain's Super Hollywood Orchestra.
-The group were known for their exciting performances which used many special effects, including fireworks.
+The group used many special effects in their performances, including fireworks.

 Joana Sainz died on September 1, 2019, while performing in front of an audience of 1000 people, at a four-day music festival at Las Berlanas.
 A pyrotechnic device used during the performance exploded next to her.
 She was struck in the stomach by a faulty cartridge used in the pyrotechnic device.